Robust Dynamic Walking for a 3D Dual-SLIP Model under One-Step Unilateral Stiffness Perturbations: Towards Bipedal Locomotion over Compliant Terrain: Methods

 \subsection{Biomechanics-inspired Proposed Controller}

 Inspired by human locomotion, we propose a modified controller for the 3D \ac{Dual-SLIP}, which adjusts the stiffness of the legs in support, to withstand one-step unilateral low stiffness perturbations.
-In more detail, research in biomechanics has shown that humans and birds adjust leg stiffness based on ground stiffness \cite{ferris1998running,ferris1999runners,muller2016human,farley1998mechanism}.
-Specifically, Ferris et al. showed that runners increased leg stiffness for their first step when transitioning from a hard to a softer surface \cite{ferris1999runners}.
-Moreover, as the runners were expecting the perturbation, they tended to pre-adjust the increased leg stiffness during their last step on the hard surface.
-Inspired by this, we propose a controller that increases the leg stiffness of both legs of the 3D \ac{Dual-SLIP} to accommodate expected one-step unilateral low stiffness perturbations.
+Previously, Ferris et al. showed that runners increased leg stiffness for their first step when transitioning from hard to softer surfaces \cite{ferris1999runners}.
+As the runners were expecting the perturbation, they tended to pre-adjust the increased leg stiffness during their last step on the hard surface.
+Inspired by this, we propose a controller that increases the leg stiffness of both legs of the 3D \ac{Dual-SLIP} to handle expected one-step unilateral low stiffness perturbations.